Macros

 Nesting Abilities

-An ability is another name for a macro which is specific to a certain character and is created in a character sheet found on the journal tab.
-Like macros, abilities can be nested inside each other, which gives you the capacity to chain abilities together, and call multiple abilities with a single action.
+An ability is another name for a macro that is specific to a certain character and is created in a character sheet found on the journal tab.
+Like macros, abilities can be nested inside each other, which gives you the capacity to chain abilities together and call multiple abilities with a single action.

 Nesting an ability is similar to nesting a macro but with a slight twist.
 Like a macro, simply include the name of the ability you wish to call on its own line inside your calling ability.
 But in addition, you have to change the number symbol (#) into a percent symbol (%) and then include the name of the character in front of the ability name using a vertical pipe (|) to separate them.